 Leaves, Leaves, Go Away

-As a property owner/manager, when you see leaves on your site, you probably see mess.
-Leaves seemingly cover the lawn, clog gutters, stain sidewalks, and can even present a slip hazard when wet for weeks.
-Image and appearance are critical to attracting tenants and visitors, so it is usually not practical to allow leaves to remain scattered around a commercial property, and leaves that accumulate on turf areas can quickly suffocate the delicate grass below.
-As a commercial landscape maintenance contractor, the expectation and direction is often to just make this seasonal nuisance go away.
+As a property manager, leaf litter mean mess.
+They cover the lawn, clog gutters, stain sidewalks, and a layer of leaves can even present a slip hazard when wet for long periods of time.
+Image and appearance are critical to attracting tenants and visitors, and leaves that accumulate on turf areas can quickly suffocate the delicate grass below.
+When it comes to leaf removal, commercial landscape contractors are directed to simply make this seasonal nuisance disappear.

-Apartment communities, retail centers, and office complexes don’t typically have locations on site where leaves can be stored, composted, or decomposed.
+Apartment communities, retail centers, and office complexes don’t typically have on site locations where leaves can be stored, added to a compost pile, or decomposed.
 In these situations, leaves have to be removed to maintain a neatly manicured landscape.
-There are other types of commercial properties like HOA’s, colleges and schools, or military institutions that may have the space to create a composting location.
-Regardless of which category of commercial property we may service, there are steps that can be taken to recycle this very valuable resource.
+There are other types of commercial properties like HOAs, schools, or military institutions that may have the space to create a composting location.
+Regardless of which category of we may service, there are steps that can be taken to recycle this very valuable resource.

-- Leave the leaves in the woodlines.
-Allowing the leaves to blanket the ground and go through the natural process of decomposition helps to support the natural ecosystems that exist.
-Leaves become food for the microbes in the soil and in turn, return vital nutrients the soil which are later absorbed by tree and understory plant roots thereby completing the cycle.
+- Leave the leaves in the woodlines– Allowing the leaves to blanket the ground and go through the natural process of decomposition helps to support the natural ecosystems that exist.
+Leaves become food for the microbes in the soil and in turn, these microbes return vital nutrients to the soil which are later absorbed by tree and understory plant roots thereby completing the cycle.

-- Don’t allow residents or your landscape contractor to put leaves and other landscape debris into a dumpster.
+- Don’t dump leaves– Don’t allow residents or your landscape contractor to put leaves and other landscape debris into a dumpster.
 Make sure they are employing good environmental practices.

-It would seem that commercial leaf removal would be the easiest thing a commercial landscape maintenance contractor does each year…it’s just blow leaves into a pile and suck them up right?
+It would seem like commercial leaf removal would be the easiest thing a contractor does each year.
+It’s just blowing leaves into a pile and sucking them up, right?
 That’s where the story ends.
-Or is it?
-There’s one important logistical challenge to overcome and that is where do the leaves go once the truck is loaded?
+Or does it?
+There’s one important logistical challenge to overcome, and that is what to do with the leaves once the truck is loaded.

-The facts are these – an average of 13.3% of municipal waste produced in the United States is yard debris but the number of landfills in the US has decreased by 75% over the past 25 years.
+The facts are these – an average of 13.3% of municipal waste is produced in the United States is yard debris, but the number of landfills in the US has decreased by 75% over the past 25 years.

-The environmental impacts coupled with the rising costs of disposal forced Complete Landscaping to look for yet another solution – one where the costs could be mitigated and as a commercial landscaping company, we could benefit from the product that we were dealing with which was chock full of nutrients.
+The environmental impacts coupled with the rising costs of disposal forced Complete Landscaping to look for another solution – one where the costs could be mitigated and one where we could benefit from the nutrient-rich product we were dealing with!

 If you want to know more about how Complete Landscaping can bring Green Peace of Mind to your commercial property, please contact us.